CyberT33N/javascript-cheat-sheet/README.md

-                           // dont use input or enter key with reload page..
+                           // dont use input or enter key will reload page..
 Use always custom class/id
                           $(".searchbox-input").on("keydown",function search(e) {

                                   if( !$(this).val() ) {